 MEET MY MOTHER’S BAKED APPLES.

-We were ready.
-We’d dug up the elephant ears, moved the begonia plants and the potted herbs indoors, carried the hanging baskets to the basement where he’d set up a grow-light.
+And when frost does come, we’ll be ready.
+We’ll dig up the elephant ears, move the begonia plants and the potted herbs indoors, carry the hanging baskets to the basement where he’s set up a grow-light.

-The kind of weather that makes you happy to stay inside, possibly lighting the first fire of the year.
-The kind that makes you dig in the closet for that blue sweater.
+Around the time of first frost, we often get a long, cold fall rain, which I find strangely soothing, and a relief after a too-hot summer.
+I love walking and getting out in cool weather, but that first hard cold rain is the kind of weather that makes me happy to stay inside, possibly lighting the first fire of the year.
+The kind that makes a person dig in the closet for that blue sweater.

-Only my mother’s baked apples could add to the perfection of that day.
+On such a day, only my mother’s baked apples could add to the perfection.

 These apples are one of the ways I mark the year’s turning.